ldruschk/ctf-writeups/2018_pwnctf_cityrsa.md

 [...]
 ```

 The description included a download link for the source of the service, which, judging by the methods signatures, uses Textbook-RSA without any padding and is implemented using the chinese remainder theorem (CRT).
 The service also has a check which ensures `"594553"` is not part of the hex representation of the message to be signed, so we cannot sign the string directly.
+We also had access to the python script used for the checker, obviously excluding the flag.

 Textbook-RSA means the service uses no padding, so for each message `m` the signature `sig(m)` can be calculated as `sig(m) = m^d mod N` where `d` is the private exponent and `N` is the public modulo.